levid83/ticketing-microservices/readme.md

 4. Install [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/deploy/) locally

-5. Go to de root directory then build and deploy your application:
+5. Go to the root directory, then build and deploy your application:
    ```
    skaffold run
    ```